david-domz/mockallan/README.md

-# `mockallan`- HTTP Server Mock
+# `mockallan` - Lightweight HTTP Server Mock

-`mockallan` is a HTTP server mock designed for use as a substitute for a production HTTP server within a testing environment.
+`mockallan` is a lightweight HTTP server mock used as a replacement for a production HTTP server in testing environments.

 ## Features

-- Command line interface for CI environments, making it ideal for automated testing workflows.
+- Command line interface for continuous integration (CI) and testing environments.

-- Assertion capabilities for validating expected responses during testing.
+- Assertion capabilities for validating expected requests.
 JSON and XML schema validation support.

 - Stub capabilities with configurable responses.

-- JSON-based initialization time and runtime configuration.

-- Request history empowering robust assertion capabilities and diagnostics.
+- Request history enables robust assertion capabilities and diagnostics.

-- API adheres to naming conventions in line with the `Mock` class from the Python `unittest.mock` standard library.
+- API naming adheres to the `Mock` class from the Python `unittest.mock` standard library.

-- Concise codebase of under 1000 lines, emphasizing minimalism and efficient resource utilization.
+- Concise codebase of under 1000 lines, focusing on simplicity and making the best use of resources.

 ## Requirements